It’s a stressful modern world we live in, full of worries and things that we have to do.

 This article will explain the idea of allostatic load and how we can better manage stress.

-It will also explore the links between mental health, nutrition, and other lifestyle factors.
+It will also explore the links between mental health, depression, nutrition, and other lifestyle factors.

 What is Allostatic Load?